Darlaa's Story

 silently as they do now because a true understanding can be acquired.

-Others can try their best to identify with the victim and help them out physically,
+Others can try their best to identify with the victim and help them out physically, emotionally,

-to discover more about RSD.
-By doing all this, we can make this world a more peaceful
+about RSD.
+By doing all this, we can make this world a more peaceful place for sufferers and

-place for sufferers and help ease their pain and stress.
+help ease their pain and stress.

 The benefits outweigh the costs because it will help relieve colossal amounts of stress and